frcteam573/Team573ProgrammingDocs/RobotCode.rst

 else
 	don't do this

 It doesn't help us much when we want to do more complicated things such as make a robot drive forward for a certain distance.
-But with control loops we can get a robot to behave alot more like a human would.
+But with control loops we can get a robot to behave a lot more like a human would.
 Speed up when we are far away and slow down as we approach.
 All with a few lines of code and bit of math.

 Proportional Control